mak42/sn-filesync/README.md

 Additionally it's possible to set the max amount of records returned per search (instance default is normally 10,000) and specify a specific table to search on (so long as it's mapped in your *folders* config).

+Pro users will find search especially useful with to always get the latest versions of records from their instance.
+There are also many advanced options for searching.
+See below for examples.

 ### Search Usage

+There are 2 ways to define a search.

+1. Via the config.json file.
+1. On the command line using various options.

-The search component enforces using the config file instead of the command line to define the search criteria.
+The search component enforces encourages using the config file instead of the command line to define the search criteria.
 This helps by saving commonly used search settings.
 Below is a sample configuration that also exists in the default config file.
 Note that the query used is exactly the same as the **sysparm_query** used when filtering list views or when working with **encoded queries**.

 ```javascript